bunnybooboo/learning-path/rust/rust-essentials/notes.md

 [Tuples](https://doc.rust-lang.org/nightly/std/primitive.tuple.html) to combine multiple types you use a special array called a tuple.
 This uses parenthases and its internal separator are commas.
 We saw an example of tuples when adding multiple items into println!();

+If calling a tuple and wishing to skip an item from within it you can match the pattern but replace a field with '\_'.

+Tuples can only be compared or assigned to each other when the same type.
+You would create a new tuple with a collection of the others is you needed to work with different types.

 ### Structs